-EXATAPETM Capacities
+B.1 EXATAPETM Capacities

-Exabyte strongly recommends that you use EXATAPE data-grade metal-particle media with your tape drive.
-Do not attempt to use "Hi-8" metal-particle or any type of metal-evaporative tape.
+Exabyte strongly recommends that you use EXATAPE data-grade metal particle media with your tape drive.
+Do not attempt to use "Hi-8" metal particle or any type of metal evaporative tape (for example, AME tape).
 These tapes will be ejected automatically by the tape drive.